FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Explicit overlapping of FarSkip models

 \subsection{Inference}

-For inference, we use vLLM, a modern LLM inference engine with TP, EP, and PP support for MoEs such as DeepSeek.
-Unlike other MoE EP implementations that use a pair of all-to-all collectives for Dispatch and Combine, in vLLM model activations are replicated across the ranks but expert weights are still distributed via EP.
-This approach eliminates the need for Dispatch and Combine and is implemented with a specialized all-reduce that will sum only non-zero expert-output activations after the MLP layers finish.
-For the attention sub-block, vLLM adopts the regular TP approach with an all-reduce collective.
-Both of the all-reduce calls are regularly blocking as the activations are needed in the next layer.
+For inference, we implemented FarSkip in vLLM and later extended it to SGLang.
+SGLang and vLLM serve as modern LLM inference engines with TP, EP, and PP support for MoEs such as DeepSeek.
+Unlike other MoE EP implementations that use a pair of all-to-all collectives for Dispatch and Combine, in vLLM and SGLang model activations are replicated across the ranks but model weights including expert weights are still distributed via EP and TP.
+This approach eliminates the need for Dispatch and Combine and is implemented with all-reduce operations applied to the activations after the MLP layers finish.
+For the attention sub-block, vLLM and SGLang adopt a regular TP approach with an all-reduce collective and both of the all-reduce calls are regularly blocking as the activations are needed in the next layer.

-To implement FarSkip-Collective for the MoE layer, we run the \texttt{all-reduce} in async-op mode and synchronize it only before the next MoE computations, as those activations are no longer needed for Dispatch.
-For the attention layer, we focus on modifying the output projection layer that will regularly run a \texttt{RowParallelLinear} layer that includes the all-reduce and modify it to run in async-op mode and apply the synchronize call only before the next attention layer.
-For specialized attention such as MLA in DeepSeek models, prefill and generation will run different fused kernels, and we treat each case separately but apply an all-reduce async-op call in each scenario.
-We test our inference pipeline using the self-distilled models fine-tuned with FCSD and observe that our distillation recovers the model performance in chat-based generation (see Appendix for sample generation).
+To implement FarSkip-Collective for the routed-experts MoE layer, we run the \texttt{all-reduce} in async-op mode and synchronize it only before the next MoE computations, as those activations are no longer needed for Dispatch and can be overlapped with attention computation.
+To reduce communication bandwidth, we present an optimized delayed approach for the communication of the attention outputs where usually communication appears in \texttt{RowParallelLinear} of the output projection.
+Instead we defer their communication and combine the attention and shared-experts activations into a single all-reduce call of the same message size by reducing the summed activation.
+This all-reduce call can then be overlapped with the routed-expert's computation.
+In inference with this parallelism settings, the overlappable window corresponds to the complement of the shared-experts computation ($T_{\text{Layer}} - T_{\text{shared Experts}}$).

+For specialized attention such as MLA in DeepSeek models, prefill and generation will run different fused kernels, and we treat each case separately but defer and combine the all-reduce async-op call in each scenario.
+To integrate FarSkip with HIP/CUDA-graphs we use graph-compatible communication API calls and use direct Python binding of NCCL (PyNCCL).
+We test our inference pipeline using the self-distilled models fine-tuned with FCSD and observe that our distillation recovers the model performance in chat-based generation.